AA-Developer896/apnacollege-demo/README.md

 # apnacollege-demo
-This is my second github project/
+This is my second github project.
+I am updating it.